elmasse/Ext.i18n.Bundle-touch/README.md

 ##Release Notes

+###v0.3.1
+* Sencha Touch 2 PR4 compatible code.
+* Patch for PhoneGap.
+PhoneGap is using XHR thru file:// protocol then AjaxProxy doesn't retrieve data.

 ###v0.3
 * Sencha Touch 2 PR3 comaptible code.
 * Removed config method.
 All the requests are made using GET method.
 * Solved issue with extra arguments passed to URL.
 Now you have no limits, start nor group extra parameters in URL.

-###Known issues
-* PhoneGap is using XHR thru file:// protocol then AjaxProxy doesn't retrieve data.
-Note: This was solved in previous version for Sencha Touch 1 overriding AjaxProxy createRequestCallback method (v0.2.2) see js/AjaxLocalProxy.js